foreverphoenix/the-phoenix-flavour/content/tpf/performance-guide/_index.md

 - The **DynDOLOD Presets** folder should be opened automatically, double-click the **DynDOLOD_SSE_Optimal.ini**.
 - In the **Options** section at the bottom, check **Generate Tree LOD** (this will toggle off the **Ultra** setting).

 If you have *very* low-end specs (Skyrim SE minimum requirements or below), select the **Low** preset.
 This will largely remove DynDOLOD's performance impact.
-Otherwise, the loaded preset will be using the **Medium** mesh rules.

 - Click **OK** to start generating LOD.